lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 Study participants:

-- *Has the disease*
+- *Have the disease*
-- Looks back in time:
+- Take data from the past:
     - Asked about past conditions or past medical health records are examined

 `@script`
 There are two main types of cohort designs, prospective and retrospective.
-Prospective cohorts are by far the most common and arguably the most powerful form of cohort design to study disease development.
+Prospective cohorts are the more common and arguably the most powerful form of cohort design to study disease development.

 Retrospective cohorts, on the other hand, are useful when health records are easy to access or when it is impractical or even impossible to conduct a prospective cohort.